un-ts/unuse/CONTRIBUTING.md

    pnpm run preflight
    ```

-   This will not only install all needed dependencies, but also run formatting and linting checks, as well as build the project, then run tests and check TypeScript types.
+   This will not only install all dependencies, but also run formatting and linting checks, build the project, run tests, and verify TypeScript types.

 You can run `pnpm run preflight` at any time to ensure everything works as expected.